cloudozer/ling/doc/interdom.md

 The `Address` is either a long Pid or a tuple described above.
 The `Message` is the message contents serialised using `term_to_binary()`.

-The strawman retrieves the container id from the address and checks whether where is an active connection -- or a 'straw' -- with that container.
+The strawman retrieves the container id from the address and checks whether there is an active connection -- or a 'straw' -- with that container.
 If there no straw, it create one using a standard negotiation using Xenstore.
 Straws are never deliberately closed.
 They go away when one of the communicating domains shut down.